 La Paz Community School

-CEPIA stands for Culture, Education and Psychology for Infants and Adolescents and is a Costarican non-profit organisation that seeks to promote culture, health, sports and education for children and teenagers and their families from poor backgrounds in the communities of Guanacaste, Costa Rica.
-Since 2005.
-We are supporters of the IUD project which gives low-income women free access to copper IUDs.
+CEPIA stands for Culture, Education and Psychology for Infants and Adolescents and is a Costa Rican non-profit organization that seeks to promote culture, health, sports and education for children and teenagers and their families from poor backgrounds in the communities of Guanacaste, Costa Rica.
+Since 2005, we are supporters of the IUD project which gives low-income women free access to copper IUDs.
 These IUDs provide birth control for up to five years.

 Black and White Party

 Since 2010 we have been sponsors and organizers of the Black and White Benefit Party in Tamarindo.
 Each year locals and visitors dress in their best and come out to support a great cause.
-Last year we raised $25,000 which purchased school supplies for kids living in extreme policy and also food care packages for Christmas.
+Last year we raised $25,000 which purchased school supplies for kids living in extreme poverty as well as food care packages for Christmas.